Avergrove/avergroves-learning-notes/docs/tetris/DPC_tips.md

 ### Extra SZ DPC
 - Lime DPC is painful to solve, you might want to look into alternatives whenever possible.
-    - There's a recovery on the Simplified Jigsaw loop that should help you loop back but... it has terrible scoring.
+    - There's a recovery on the Simplified Jigsaw loop page that should help you loop back but... it has terrible scoring.
         - However, it *does* complete the loop, it just doesn't TSD or Quad at all..
+        - Actually never mind I'm stupid, it has an opportunity for it during PC phase.
     - Alternatives (All of them have wtf requirements):
         - God DPC: *both* J/L must come before second S, O must come after S!
         - Out of Order TKI DPC